Claudiu-Ionel/Body-Sculpting/README.md

 - Transition from localStorage to a database.
 - Create more than one list and the ability to save and edit them.
 - Add pre-made workout routines that users can add to their list.
+- Add a calendar where the user can see their progress and the type of exercises done.

 ### Start Workout feature